 Functions of the RING

-- to provide a dataset sharing platform for agriculture;
+to provide a dataset sharing platform for the agri-food sector;

 This makes the RING a real “routemap” that guides the user in discovering, accessing and exploiting the existing information sources.